-The COVID-19 pandemic has forced many certification bodies to rapidly transition from delivering tests in physical centres to delivering them in test takers’ homes using remote invigilation.
+The COVID-19 pandemic has forced many certification bodies to rapidly transition from delivering tests in physical centers to delivering them in test takers’ homes using online proctoring.

-The speed at which organisations have been able to transition, thereby allowing important assessment programmes to continue, has been impressive.
+The speed at which organizations have been able to transition, thereby allowing important assessment programs to continue, has been impressive.
 But what should be considered when changing delivery methods to document that the tests remain fair, valid, and legally defensible?

 This article provides a guide to equivalence reporting, which compares test data across delivery methods.
 The resulting evidence can be used to reassure candidates, stakeholders, and accrediting bodies that the mode of delivery is not impacting results.

 Equivalence reporting means analyzing test data to determine whether all candidates receive an equivalent testing experience.
 This includes determining that they have the same chance of passing, regardless of factors such as the test form they receive, the format of the exam, or the delivery method used.
 The term ‘form equivalence’ may be more familiar, as it is standard practice that tests with multiple test forms would undergo analysis to ensure that they are psychometrically equivalent.